Jsparrow/jsparrow.github.io/docs/rules/use-pattern-matching-for-Instanceof.md

 ## Description

-This rule replaces instanceof expressions by instanceof expressions with Pattern Matching which is introduced in Java 16.
+This rule replaces instanceof expressions by [Pattern Matching for instanceof](https://openjdk.java.net/jeps/394) introduced in Java 16.

-For example, a piece of code like "if(o instanceof String)" can be transformed to "if(o instanceof String value)".
+It is very common for Java programs to contain logic that combines type checking using `instanceof` with explicit type casting.
+Naturaly, an `instanceof` expression is followed by a local variable declaration initialized with a casting expression.
+The Pattern Matching for Instanceof combines the three steps (i.e., type checking, variable declaration and type casting) into a single step, thus reducing some boilerplate code and eliminating sources of errors.

 ::: warning Requirements
 * Java 16